The Emma Flower Taylor Stable Murders – Double Murder By Shooting Still Unsolved

 Hawes was placed in a smaller room where he made “a brief and most unsatisfactory statement to Captain Singleton and Dr. Kellow,” as the Times reported—

 “I didn’t do the shooting,” was a part of the brief statement made by Hawes as he lay on the bed in the stable.
 “Linehan did the shooting.
 I found the revolver under my bed.”

 When they asked Hawes if he had any trouble with Linehan, he said, “Yes.”
 Asked what the trouble was he said he didn’t know.
 Other questions put to him brought forth equally unsatisfactory replies and finally, when the ambulance had arrived to take the men to the hospital, Hawes was greatly weakened and could say nothing more.

 At the hospital, Linehan, on his deathbed, would state shortly before passing away at 10 a.m.
 “I did not do the shooting.”
-He would struggle to continue, whispering “It was done by Hawes.”
-This statement was heard by Detective Captain E. J. Singleton, Rev. F. W. Eason and Francis Linehan, a son.
+He would struggle to continue, whispering, “It was done by Hawes.”
+Detective Captain E. J. Singleton, Rev. F. W. Eason, and Francis Linehan, a son, heard this statement.

 Linehan’s daughter, Monica, told the Times when asked if any trouble had existed between the two men—

 “Why, no, they ever had the least bit of trouble to my knowledge.
 My father always stood up for Hawes and once or twice, when Mrs. Taylor wanted to discharge him, my father took his part and saved him his job.
 On one instance Hawes pleaded with father to help him.
 He said he had a wife and children to support.
 And my father used his influence to retain the position for the man.
 No, I don’t know of any trouble at all between the two.”